top of page

 Plants and animals evolved together over thousands of years, so it is not surprising that there are many complex plant/animal relationships.
 This process of interdependent evolution of two or more species is called coevolution.
 Non-natives do not have this relationship with local wildlife.

-St. James Conservancy continues to collect data in support of creating a healthy landscape using native plants.
+We recommend using the Garden Club of St. James as a tried-and-true resource.
+In addition, St. James Conservancy continues to collect data in support of creating a healthy landscape using native plants.
 Check out our growing list of resources related to native plants and transform your property into a more natural, healthy ecosystem.
 It's better for all living things and helps to offset what has been lost due to development.
 Our favorite gardening link: https://plants.ces.ncsu.edu/

-Start with these great resources:
+Check out these great resources:

 bottom of page